Brian Tarantina of ‘The Marvelous Mrs. Maisel’ dead at 60

-NEW YORK (AP) — Brian Tarantina, a character actor who most recently known for his role in “The Marvelous Mrs. Maisel,” has died in his Manhattan home.
+NEW YORK (AP) — Brian Tarantina, a character actor who was most recently known for his role in “The Marvelous Mrs. Maisel,” has died in his Manhattan home.
 He was 60.

 The New York Police Department said officers responded to the apartment on West 51st Street shortly before 1 a.m.
 Saturday.